Updated: August 15, 2015

 The same status report can be obtained by repeating the same KILL session ID|UOW statement without using the WITH STATUSONLY option; however, we do not recommend doing this.
 Repeating a KILL session ID statement might terminate a new process if the rollback had finished and the session ID was reassigned to a new task before the new KILL statement is run.
 Specifying WITH STATUSONLY prevents this from happening.

-Requires the ALTER ANY CONNECTION permission.
+SQL Server: Requires the ALTER ANY CONNECTION permission.
 ALTER ANY CONNECTION is included with membership in the sysadmin or processadmin fixed server roles.

 The following example shows how to terminate session ID 53.